stertooy/gda-image/README.md

 ### Minimal images

-The `min` images are even smaller.
+The `min` images are even smaller (120 MB - 175 MB when compressed).
 They contain the following:
   * tools to install (but not build) additional packages:
     * git
   * only those GAP packages needed to run GAP, to build manuals and to make coverage reports: